For daily wit & wisdom, sign up for the Almanac Daily newsletter.

 Spring Frost Date FAQs

-A: Yes—this is just an average.
-Always monitor your local forecast before planting warm-season crops outdoors.
+Yes.
+Frost dates are averages.
+Always check your local forecast before planting warm-season crops outdoors.

-A: Hardy vegetables like spinach, peas, and carrots can be planted before the last frost.
+Hardy vegetables like spinach, peas, and carrots can go in before the last frost.
 Tender crops like tomatoes and basil must wait until all danger of frost has passed.

-A: Yes.
-Use your last frost date to count back and schedule when to start seeds indoors for transplanting later.
+Yes.
+Use your last frost date to count backward and determine when to start seeds indoors.

-A: 32°F (0°C) is considered a light frost.
-Some plants are damaged even in the 33°F–36°F range, depending on conditions.
+32°F (0°C) is considered a light frost.
+Some plants may be damaged in the 33°F–36°F range, depending on conditions.